Auditions open now!

 by Ken Preuss

-Four women in Heaven try to perfect their pitch, convincing God to include their planet, Earth, in the big plans.
+Four Heavenly beings try to perfect their pitch, convincing God to include their planet, Earth, in the big plans.

 Rona